Breaking the Computer Buying Cycle

 Without getting too technical, the Motherboard is the computer component that connects all the hardware on the computer.
 You could think of the Motherboard as a data freeway that links together all the computer components and allows them to transmit data between each other and communicate.

-Every computer component connects to the Motherboard either by being connected directly to the Motherboard or connecting via a data cable.
-The devices or components that connect to the Motherboard are the CPU, RAM Memory, Hard Drive, CD ROM/DVD drive, Video Card, Sound Card, Network Card, Modem, Key Board, Mouse, and Monitor.
+Every computer component connects to the Motherboard directly or via a data cable.
+The devices or components related to the Motherboard are the CPU, RAM Memory, Hard Drive, CD ROM/DVD drive, Video Card, Sound Card, Network Card, Modem, keyboard, Mouse, and Monitor.

-There are additional peripheral devices that can connect to the Motherboard through a variety of data ports connected to the Motherboard, such as a printer, digital camera, microphone, and even a HDTV.
-These devices can connect to the Motherboard using one of several ports such as a USB, Parallel, Fire-Wire, SATA (Serial-ATA), or HDMI (High Definition Multimedia Interface) port.
+There are additional peripheral devices that can connect to the Motherboard through a variety of data ports connected to the Motherboard, such as a printer, digital camera, microphone, and even an HDTV.
+These devices can connect to the Motherboard using a USB, parallel, Firewire, SATA (Serial-ATA), or HDMI (high-definition multimedia interface) port.

-In short, the Motherboard provided the data communication infrastructure, which allows communication between all the devices.
-What makes one Motherboard faster than another is the volume of data it can support being transmitted across its data BUS and the speed at which it can transmit the data.
+In short, the Motherboard provides the data communication infrastructure, which allows communication between all the devices.
+What makes one Motherboard faster than another is the volume of data it can support being transmitted across its data BUS and the speed at which it can share the data.
 One way to think of it is in terms of a street.
-Think of the data bus as a street, and the data are like cars driving down the street.
-Older Motherboards communication was the equivalent of a two-way two-lane street with a speed limit of 25 MPH.
-Today the new Motherboards are like 8 lane highways with 200MPH speed limits.
-New Motherboards are faster because they can allow more data traffic at higher speeds.
+Think of the data bus as a street, and the data are like cars driving down the road.
+Older motherboard communication was the equivalent of a two-way, two-lane road with a speed limit of 25 MPH.
+Today, the new Motherboards are like 8-lane highways with 200MPH speed limits.
+New Motherboards are faster because they allow more data traffic at higher speeds.

 The CPU

 The CPU or Processor is the brain of the computer.
-The CPU carries out all the instructions that you, in conjunction with the Operating System, like Windows XP or Windows 7, ask it to do.
-CPUs can only carry out one instruction at a time, but they do it so fast it seems like they are doing multiple tasks at one time or “Multitasking.”
+The CPU carries out all the instructions you, in conjunction with the Operating System like Windows XP or Windows 7, ask it to do.
+CPUs can only carry out one instruction at a time, but they do it so fast it seems they are doing multiple tasks simultaneously, or “Multitasking.”

-New CPUs can not only carry out instructions at very high clock speeds, but they can also be made up of multiple CPU Cores.
-Each Core can carry out its own instructions.
-When you have a Dual Core CPU, it can carry out two instructions simultaneously, and a Quad-Core CPU can carry out four.
+New CPUs can not only carry out instructions at very high clock speeds but can also be made up of multiple CPU cores.
+Each Core can carry out its instructions.
+A Dual Core CPU can carry out two instructions simultaneously, and a Quad-Core CPU can carry out four.
 There are even six Core CPUs out now.
 Like the newer Motherboards, these CPUs also have a larger Data BUS to send and receive data faster through the Motherboard, enhancing the computer’s overall performance.

 RAM Memory

 RAM or Random Access Memory stores all the instructions you have asked the computer to carry out.
-Every time we interact with our computer, we create instruction data for the CPU to process.
-Even the simplest interaction, like moving the mouse across the screen, requires many single instructions the CPU must carry out.
-You can imagine that playing a computer game or running an application like Adobe Photoshop can create a tremendous amount of instructions for the CPU.
-The CPU is fast and can execute a lot of instructions quickly, but it can’t do them all at once, which is why we need a place to store the instructions until they can be processed.
+We create instruction data for the CPU to process whenever we interact with our computer.
+Even the simplest interaction, like moving the mouse across the screen, requires many instructions the CPU must carry out.
+You can imagine that playing a computer game or running an application like Adobe Photoshop can create a tremendous amount of education for the CPU.
+The CPU is fast and can execute many instructions quickly, but it can’t do them all at once, so we need a place to store the instructions until they can be processed.
 This is why RAM was created.

-The best way to resolve this problem is by simply adding more RAM to your computer.
+Adding more RAM to your computer is the best way to resolve this problem.
 Adding more RAM is possibly the easiest way to increase the performance of your computer.
-Increasing the amount of RAM in your computer can help your computer run faster because it allows you to store more instructions.
-This lets the computer carry out many instructions while you continue to do your work, and it reduces the computer freeze-ups.
+Increasing the amount of RAM in your laptop can help it run faster because it allows you to store more instructions.
+This lets the computer carry out many instructions while you continue to do your work, reducing the computer freeze-ups.

 The speed of the RAM you use can also help the computer.
 If you use RAM with a faster Data Bus speed, it can send the instructions it is storing to the CPU faster.
-The faster the CPU gets the instructions, the faster it can carry them out, and the faster your computer will run.
+The faster the CPU gets the education, the quicker it can carry them out, and the quicker your computer will run.

-Some Motherboards will allow you to install as much as 32GBs of RAM, and most Motherboards will recognize multiple Bus speeds so you can use several different types of RAM.
-Generally speaking, the faster the BUS speed and the larger the storage capacity of the RAM, the faster your computer will perform—the important thing to remember, though, is that with larger capacity and speed comes a higher price.
+Some Motherboards will allow you to install as much as 32GBs of RAM, and most Motherboards will recognize multiple Bus speeds so that you can use several different types of RAM.
+Generally speaking, the faster the BUS speed and the larger the storage capacity of the RAM, the quicker your computer will perform—the important thing to remember, though, is that with larger power and speed comes a higher price.

-What’s nice about upgrading RAM is most Motherboards can accommodate several different speeds and capacities of RAM, so you can start with a slower speed and smaller capacity, which will be less expensive, reducing your initial upgrade cost, and then later down the road, you can upgrade your RAM to a larger capacity and high speed.
+What’s nice about upgrading RAM is most Motherboards can accommodate several different speeds and capacities of RAM, so you can start with a slower pace and smaller degree, which will be less expensive, reducing your initial upgrade cost.
+Then, later down the road, you can upgrade your RAM to have more power and a higher speed.

-Replacing the Motherboard, CPU and RAM is actually a lot easier than you may think.
-The CPU and RAM are directly connected to the motherboard, so you can replace all three components at the same time by simply swapping out the motherboard.
-To do this, you must first determine what kind of form factor of motherboard your current computer supports.
+Replacing the Motherboard, CPU, and RAM is much easier than you think.
+The CPU and RAM are directly connected to the Motherboard, so you can replace all three components simultaneously by simply swapping out the Motherboard.
+To do this, you must first determine what form factor of Motherboard your current computer supports.

 The Motherboard Form Factor

-Many computer manufacturers such as HP, Compaq, Dell, Gateway, eMachine, and Acer build their computers based on 4 primary motherboard form factors or design specifications, and they are:
+Many computer manufacturers such as HP, Compaq, Dell, Gateway, eMachine, and Acer build their computers based on four primary motherboard form factors or design specifications, and they are:

-ATX = Full-Size Motherboard generally found in full-size Desktop computers and Towers Micro-ATX = Mid Size motherboard found in Mid Tower and Smaller Desktops Mini-ATX = Small Motherboard found in Mid Towers, Smaller Desktops Mini-ITX = Newest motherboards tiny size found in new smaller towers and desktops These form factors refer to the size of the Motherboard itself.
-The computer case is designed to accommodate a specific size of Motherboard.
-Once you have determined which form factor your computer model is, all you need to do is purchase the correct form factor Motherboard that fits your computer model’s case.
+ATX = Full-Size Motherboard generally found in full-size Desktop computers and Towers Micro-ATX = Mid Size Motherboard found in Mid Tower and Smaller Desktops Mini-ATX = Small Motherboard found in Mid Towers, Smaller Desktops Mini-ITX = Newest motherboards tiny size found in new smaller towers and desktops These form factors refer to the size of the Motherboard itself.
+The computer case is designed to accommodate a specific length of Motherboard.
+Once you have determined which form element your computer model is, you must purchase the correct form factor Motherboard that fits your computer model’s case.

 Each computer manufacturer I named has a support site on their webpage where you can go to determine your model’s form factor.
 You can also search Yahoo, Google, or Bing and ask what form factor your computer model is.
 If that doesn’t work, email me or leave a comment on this article, and I can help you locate it.